FAQ

 A general provider (MD) or psychiatrist are typically types of providers who can prescribe medications that may support your mental health.
 Other professions may also be able to prescribe, varying by state.

-• For clients who have attended a sufficient number of sessions to support understanding your concerns, I can provide letters of support for your Dean of Students or Disability Support Office.
-If you need another kind of support letter, we can discuss this.
+• For clients who have attended a sufficient number of sessions to support understanding your concerns, I can provide letters of support for your work or school for needs such as accommodations or time off.

 I am not able to provide letters for Emotional Support Animals (ESAs).